 - A colony is known as a “Rookery”, “Waddle”, or “Penguinery” and consists of thousands of members.

 - The estimated range of individuals in a colony is from 5,000 to 10,000.

 - In the harsh Antarctic winds, all the colony members form a huddled circle to keep warm.
 The youngest members reside in the middle while the adults stay outside.
-The adults slowly rotate in and out and taking turns at the coldest outermost layer.
+The adults slowly rotate in and out and take turns at the coldest outermost layer.

 - There are 46 known colonies of emperor penguins in Antarctica.

-- The colonies of the emperor penguins have been discovered and counted from the space through satellite technology.
+- The colonies of the emperor penguins have been discovered and counted from space through satellite technology.

 - A 2012 survey, which was led by British scientists, used special satellite technology and recognized the emperor penguin colonies from the poo strains.